bueler/p4pdes/README.md

 ### PDF of the book

 An incomplete draft PDF, containing the first seven chapters, is at the `book.pdf` link at [the most recent release](https://github.com/bueler/p4pdes/releases).
 The development of the book itself, i.e. the LaTeX sources, has now moved into a private repo.
+Thus there are no LaTeX sources here.

 ### Blog and slides for a course